 At present all sessions are taking place remotely via telephone or video conferencing (Zoom) and I am working from a secure, confidential space.
 I work Monday through Friday and have limited availability for evening appointments.

 How long are sessions?

 Sessions are approximately 50minute sessions in duration.
-Longer sessions may be required dependant on your difficulties and this will be discussed prior to the extension of any sessions.
+Longer sessions may be required dependant on your difficulties and this will be discussed prior to the extension in duration of any sessions.

-I am registered with insurance providers and therefore sessions may be funded by your insurer; please contact me to see if am registered with your provider.
-Otherwise, if you are referring privately session payment will be required in advance of the session via bank transfer and session fees will be discussed during the consultation.
+I am also registered with insurance providers and therefore sessions may be funded by your insurer; please contact me to see if am registered with your provider.

 What is the cancellation policy?